Mmessiter/LockDownRadioControl/README.md

 Here is a brief summary of the features this radio offers at the time of writing (August 2024).

-1. The microcontroller is an **ARM Cortex M7 at 600 Mhz**.
+1. The microcontroller is an **ARM Cortex M7 (at 600 Mhz)**.
 These are on the Teensy 4.1 and 4.0 boards.
 2. The recommended transceivers are Ebyte's **ML01DP5** for the transmitter, and two **ML01SP4**s for the receiver.
 3. 16 Channels.
+4. Range of over 1.5 kilometers.
-4. Easy to use touch screen user interface.
+4. Easy to use capacitive touch screen graphic user interface.
 4. 32 mixes which can mix inputs or outputs.
 5. 4 flight modes (or banks).
 6. 90 model memories.
 7. Model memory backup and restore using internal SD card.
-7. Range of over 1.5 kilometers.
 8. FHSS at 50Hz on the 2.4 Ghz waveband.
 9. "AMS" (automatic model match) loads correct model memory automatically on connection to model.
 10. Wireless Buddy Box